doctorwidget/volta/doc/heroku.rst

 That's a profile like any of the other profiles we discussed in the earlier section.

-Finally, we want to add one key to the production environment: a ``:production`` key.
+We also want to add one key to the production environment: a ``:production`` key.
 This will be checkable via ``environ`` just like any other environmental variable.
 It's fine for it to be ``nil`` everywhere but Heroku, which means we can just add it to an ``:env`` sub-dictionary to the ``:uberjar`` profile.